 - Motorcycle battery disconnect switches

-Kill switches (specifically in motorcycles) work by short-circuiting (or disrupting) the current passing through an engine’s ignition system (i.e., ignition coil, CDI, Spark plug, battery) to prevent the spark plug from creating the spark that is needed (for the power stroke) to ignite the fuel/air mixture contained within the combustion chamber.
+The most common type of kill switch used in a motorcycle works by short-circuiting (or disrupting) the current passing through an engine’s ignition system (i.e., ignition coil, CDI, Spark plug, battery) to prevent the spark plug from creating the spark that is needed (for the power stroke) to ignite the fuel/air mixture contained within the combustion chamber.

-It’s important to note that kill switches are not just limited to ignition systems, as they can also be wired into fuel systems (to starve the engine of fuel and cause the engine to shut off), or any other electrical system that’s essential (i.e., needed) for the engine to run.
+But it’s important to note that kill switches are not just limited to ignition systems, as they can also be installed in fuel systems (to starve the engine of fuel and cause the engine to shut off), or any other electrical system that is vital (i.e., needed) for the engine to run.

 What Engine Components Are Affected When The Kill Switch Is Activated?